 A new washing machine can really improve the efficiency of your wash.
 If you overload it, however, you won’t just lose that efficiency, but you may end up with dirty clothes.
 Even worse, you can even damage your machine while washing your clothes.

-Yet how do you know if you’ve overloaded your machine?
+How do you know if you’ve overloaded your washing machine?

 Luckily there is one simple tip when it comes to knowing if you have too many clothes in your washing machine: the 1-hand rule.
 By placing your hand into your machine’s drum, you can see how much space is left.
 Perfect is if you can fit nothing else in the drum, just your hand and your wash.
 If you can’t get your hand into the drum, then it’s overloaded.

 That isn’t the only way of overloading, though.
 Washing machine drums also have a weight limit, so be careful not to overdo that.
 Generally, the average washing machine can take 3kg, with larger ones available.
-As always, check your instruction manual to be sure.
+As always, check your washing machine instructions to be sure.

 What can happen if you overload your machine, though?

 Well, the best case scenario is that your clothes just don’t get clean.
-Sometimes they’ll even come out smelling worse than before.
+Sometimes, your laundry will smell even worse than before.